 Spanish Oscar-winner Pedro Almodóvar (“All About My Mother”) launched at Cannes his auto-fiction “Pain & Glory” (fall, Sony Pictures Classics), starring regular muse Antonio Banderas as an aging filmmaker looking back on his life.
 Banderas gives a moving, intimate performance unlike anything else he has ever done; his Best Actor win at Cannes marks a strong start on the road to his first Oscar nomination.

-Cannes film festival regular Willem Dafoe, who has four Oscar nominations including two recent back-to-back nods, for “The Florida Project,” which broke out at Cannes 2017, as well as Julian Schnabel’s “At Eternity’s Gate,” stars in period two-hander “The Lighthouse” (A24) as an intense lighthouse keeper stranded on a rocky island who bullies his assistant (Robert Pattinson).
+Cannes film festival regular Willem Dafoe, who has four Oscar nominations including two recent back-to-back nods, for “The Florida Project,” which broke out at Cannes 2017, as well as Julian Schnabel’s “At Eternity’s Gate,” stars in period two-hander “The Lighthouse” (A24) as an intense lighthouse keeper stranded on a rocky island who bullies his assistant (never-nominated Robert Pattinson).
 Actors will appreciate this dialogue-heavy performance, among several in 2019.
 Whether it’s lead or supporting is the question.

 Debuting well at Cannes was Quentin Tarantino’s “Once Upon a Time in Hollywood” (July 16, Sony) starring Oscar-winner Leonardo DiCaprio (“The Revenant”), who delivers a strong performance as a fading Western star in 1969 who seeks a comeback.
 Brad Pitt as his loyal sidekick and stunt double shares almost as much screen time –he’s excellent–but could be a supporting player.
 Tarantino has a strong track record with Oscar.